PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-BossFinder.md

 When running multiple Switches, this selects which one will be the hosting Switch.
 The host will be able to pick the boss.
 Everyone else will join the host.

+## Per-Switch Options

 ### Game Language

-This option is a per-Switch option.
 You must pick the language that matches the game language.

 ### Normal Ball